 Nesting in the Module Builder and Express View.

 Nesting in Module Builder and Express View

 An excellent example of a nested component is the Advanced Datagrid.
 You can nest an Advanced Datagrid component inside another Advanced Datagrid component.

 Let's say your module uses an Advanced Datagrid to collect beneficiary information.
 While a beneficiary will have only one name, they may have many phone numbers.
 Nest an Advanced Datagrid for phone numbers into the beneficiary Advanced Datagrid.
 Now you can collect more than one phone number for each beneficiary.

-Module Editor and Express View, offer different views of your nested components.
+Module Builder and Express View, offer different views of your nested components.
 Let's take a closer look.

-Here’s how the example looks in Module Editor:
+Here’s how the example looks in Module Builder:

 The Module Outline at the right lets you see the nested of components inside the panels and columns.
 This view helps you contextualize and organize your module.
 To learn more about this feature, view the Module Outline article.